-This is the percent of residents who have received the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This datapoint measures the percent of long-term stay patients who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-Measures the percent of long-term residents that needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and using the bathroom.
-Some experts argue that this is a reliable measure of a patient's well-being.
+This datapoint is a measure of the percentage of long-term residents who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and taking a bath.
+Some believe that this is a measure of a patient's well-being.

 Ability to Keep Residents Mobile

 In Grenada Living Center, 17.05% Percentage of Residents

 This is the percent of residents that maintained mobility over time.
 Retaining mobility can be a good sign for residents' health.

 In Grenada Living Center, 2.16 Hospitalizations per 1,000 resident days